shmiko/shmiko.github.io/_posts/2016-06-21-what-ever-happened-to-good-manners.md

 However this post is a good reminder for me to continue being mindful of such things and acknowledge those times I fail to do so.

+The above thoughts are mine and is just me having a rant, but I'm fairly certain that I'm not totally wrong?

+If you think I am or want to add to the rant, I'd love to hear what you have to say.